OlafW/L-system/README.md

-L-system (Lindenmayer System)
+L-system
 =========

+Implementation of an L-system  (Lindenmayer System) in p5.js (Processing).
 Originally developed by biologist Aristid Lindenmayer to describe the behaviour of plant cells and to model the growth of plants and trees.

 Alphabet: FX+-[]
 Axiom: X
 Ruleset:
 		X -> F−[[X]+X]+F[+FX]−X
 		F -> FF